PandaOnGit/PandaOnGit/README.md

 - 👋 Hi, I’m @PandaOnGit
-- 👀 I’m interested in  vehicle tech and acoustics
+- 👀 I’m interested in vehicle tech, acoustics and algorithms
-- 🚗 I’m currently learning about computer vision and ADAS
+- 🚗 I’m currently learning python for computer vision
 - 🧑‍💻 I’m looking to collaborate on any project on topics above

 <!---
 PandaOnGit/PandaOnGit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.